 A Public Participation Process (PPP) is being conducted according to the amended EIA Regulations of 2014(as amended).
 Its aim is to engage and consult with stakeholders, including state organs and interested/affected parties, allowing them to provide input on the project.
 The PPP ensures that local knowledge, needs, and values are considered.
-The 30-day comment period commenced from 12 February 2025 to 13 March 2025.
+The 30-day comment period commenced from 27th February 2025.

-- A Background Information Document (BID) and registration form were distributed and via email from the 27th of February 2025. - A newspaper advertisement will be placed in the Zululand Observer newspaper. - Site notices were placed around the site from 27th of February 2025; and - An electronic copy could be accessed and downloaded from the Vahlengwe website www.vahlengweadvisory.com (Public Documents)
+- A Background Information Document (BID) and registration form were distributed via email from the 27th February 2025. - A newspaper advertisement was placed in the Zululand Observer newspaper on the 21st March 2025. - Site notices were placed around the site from 27th February 2025; and - An electronic copy could be accessed and downloaded from the Vahlengwe website. www.vahlengweadvisory.com (Public Documents)